Hyphen-ated/RebirthItemTracker/README.md

 * If you want to make a shortcut to the tracker, and you want autoupdates to work, make the shortcut to the file "Rebirth Item Tracker.exe" and not "item_tracker.exe".

 * When playing Antibirth, it doesn't display detailed item information, nor can it keep track of what floor you're on.

+* If you ever close and relaunch the game, the tracker will forget anything that happened during the current run.